800-450-6118

 What gloves can do for carpal tunnel syndrome

 Carpal tunnel syndrome is a type of peripheral neuropathy.
-That means there is a damaged nerve inside your wrist joint.
-The damage to the nerve causes unusual sensations like pain, numbness, tingling (pins-and-needles), burning, itching, shooting electric shocks, weakness, and clumsiness.
+That means the nerve inside your wrist joint is damaged.
+The damage to the nerve produces unusual sensations (symptoms) like:

 Nobody knows for sure why that nerve, the median nerve, gets damaged in the first place.
 But we know that people in certain occupations are prone to getting this disorder.

-These occupations all have one thing in common: they require rapid, repetitive or forceful use of the hands or fingers.
+These occupations all have one thing in common.
+They all involve harmful hand activities such as rapid, repetitive or forceful use of the hands or fingers.
 That's why the following professions are prone to getting carpal tunnel syndrome:

 pregnant woman reclining

-Added to that, people are also at particularly high risk for developing carpal tunnel syndrome if they meet one or more of the following scenarios:
+Added to the daily harmful hand activities, some people are also at high risk for developing carpal tunnel syndrome if they meet one or more of the following scenarios:

 Why some patients are helped by carpal tunnel gloves